Comprehensive digital signage design, installation and management services.

 Digital signage for hotels | Hotel lobby with digital signage screens.

-You may also be hosting conferences, and it’s important that delegates have all the information they need.
-When delegates are likely to be arriving, your lobby display could be repurposed to provide event information and directions for them, reverting to other content when the conference has begun.
+It you’re hosting conferences, it’s important that delegates have all the information they need.
+When delegates are likely to be arriving, your lobby display could be repurposed to provide event information and directions for them, reverting to other standard content when the conference has begun.

 Digital signage for the conference area itself can help make the event a premium experience for both organisers and delegates.
-Screens in a freestanding enclosure can indicate which rooms are being used by which companies.
+Screens can indicate which rooms are being used by which companies.
 They can also show the conference’s agenda, as well as reminders when lunch or coffee breaks are coming to an end, to aid the smooth running of the event.

 A digital overhead screen at the back of the bar can show menus and special offers that you’re able to change at the touch of a button to suit different times of the day.
 For instance, you could be promoting mimosa for brunch, cocktails for early evening and premium whisky or brandy for after-dinner drinks.